Joshua-Talltree/intro-to-testing-js/README.md

 1. Clone this repository to your local projects directory.
 If you're using IntelliJ, go to File->New->Project From Version Control->GitHub and then paste the clone address of this repo.
 The clone address of the repo is found by clicking the green "Clone or download" button on the repo's page.

-1. Create a branch named `firstName-lastLastname` where `firstName` is your first name and `lastName` is your last name.
+1. Create a branch named `firstName-lastName` where `firstName` is your first name and `lastName` is your last name.
 In IntelliJ, go to VCS, then Git, then Branches, and click "+ New Branch" and name it accordingly.

 1. Write your solutions to the problems presented below inside `solutions.js`.